 Actual bluebell woods are found in all parts of Great Britain, in Ireland, and in other locations in Europe.

 Bluebells make their appearance in areas where new leaves form a canopy above.
-Bluebells thrive in shady areas and will carpet the forest floor, suppressing competing ground cover, but for all that, lending an utterly charming effect.
+Bluebells thrive in shady areas and will carpet the forest floor, suppressing competing ground cover, and lending an utterly charming effect.